circleci/circleci-docs/jekyll/_cci2/google-auth.md

 The Google Cloud SDK is a powerful set of tools that can be used to access Google Cloud Platform (GCP) services like Google Compute Engine and Google Kubernetes Engine.
-On CircleCI, the Google Cloud SDK is required to deploy your application to GCP products.
+On CircleCI, the Google Cloud SDK is recommended to deploy your application to GCP products.

 ## Prerequisites